anandrajj/toy_weather_forecast/README.md

 if dataSource is bom, the data is downloaded from bom before forecasting else it expects the data to be in local files in current working dierctory.

-To run the project with fat jar in current path:
+To run the project with fat jar in /path/to/jar folder:

-	java -jar toy-weather-forecast.jar --dataSource bom --year 2016 --month 11
+	java -jar /path/to/jar/toy-weather-forecast.jar --dataSource bom --year 2016 --month 11

 ### Dependecies: